mattvenn/piffin/led/LED.md

+% Flashing an LED
+% Piffin
+%

 # Flashing an LED

 Flashing an LED is a good first example of controlling something in the real world with a computer.
 Once we can control an LED we can move on to things like motors and buzzers.
+The Raspberry Pi has many GPIOs (General Purpose Input/Output) that we can use.
+They can either be set as an input or an output.

 ## What will be learnt

 * create a basic circuit
-* control output with the raspberry pi
+* control output with the Raspberry Pi
 * looping
 * using the time library

 ## Facilities

-* 1 raspberry pi per 2 or 3 students
+* 1 Raspberry Pi per 2 or 3 students
-* 1 piffin experimenter kit per 2 or 3 students
+* 1 Piffin experimenter kit per 2 or 3 students

 ## Time frame

-1 hour assuming that raspberry pis are setup and students already have logins.
+1 hour assuming that Raspberry Pis are setup and students already have logins.

 # Lesson Plan